 Another black sand slope that is covered by coral growth goes down to 30 meters.
 In general, the bay is calm and serves as an ideal surface interval stop.
 Due to the impressive visibility, snorkelers can share in the same wonders as their diving counterparts.
 Common sights include estuary seahorses, leaf scorpionfish, and demon stingers.
 Of note are the squarespot anthias found at depth and the saw blade shrimps in the black coral.

 The island is uninhabited except for a small fishing settlement next to Bonto.
 If you’re in search of nudibranchs, this should be your first stop.
-Shaun the Sheep sea slugs (Costasiella sp.) are often spotted on green algae of the Avrainvillea species.
+Shaun the sheep sea slugs (Costasiella sp.) are often spotted on green algae of the Avrainvillea species.
 Consisting of a gentle slope punctuated by coral outcroppings, you’ll find that sharp eyes and a slow pace are the key to uncovering Bonto’s treasures.
 The site is a favorite of mimic and long-arm octopus. frogfish, mantis shrimp and ghost pipefish.

 A deeper diving site.
-The sandy slope reaches down to 31 meters, below which is a drop-off.
+The sandy slope reaches down to 31 meters, below which stands a drop-off.
 Black coral is abundant here, clustered on the sand off the wall.
 Another prominent feature is the sea whips, most of which have gobies living on them.
 Keep an eye out for orangutan crabs hiding in bubble corals, hawkfish amongst gorgonian, and ornate ghost pipefish.
 Be sure to check the large barrel sponges for hairy squat lobsters.

 As with most muck sites, good buoyancy is critical.
 It’s easy to inadvertently silt out an area if you don’t practice situational awareness.
 Practice your frog kicks and work on perfecting your trim.
 Pointer sticks are a great tool for photographers to steady themselves in mild currents.
 The temperature of the water tends to be warmer than other dive sites around Komodo.
 Ranging between 25–28 degrees, a 3 mm full wetsuit is usually enough exposure protection.
-Add a hooded vest or neutrally buoyant Sharkskin rash guard if you chill easily.
+Add a hooded vest or neutrally buoyant sharkskin rash guard if you chill easily.

 While volcanic activity occurs with greater frequency in Indonesia, conditions around Sangeang have held steady since its last eruption.
 Indonesian authorities are vigilant in their monitoring of volcanic activities.
 Through apps, advance warning systems, and multi-agency oversight, risks are managed.
 Of course, travel insurance is always recommended, regardless of your destination.
-Barefoot Yacht can advise you in terms of selecting the right policy.
+Barefoot Yachts Indonesia can advise you in terms of selecting the right policy.

 Api Sangeang still flies under most diving radars because only selected operators know of its existence.
 Only a few of them are familiar with the locations of the beautiful dive sites.
 We provide our guests with honest and tailored recommendations for a Komodo liveaboard itinerary that includes unforgettable experiences like Sangeang.